 Course times: 09.30 – 4.30

-We will provide all course materials and assessments required, including support text books and study guides
+We will provide all course materials and assessments required, including supporting text books and study guides

 Venue: Woburn House